Capitol Cop Suspended After Anti-Semitic Tract Found At Checkpoint

-Category: World Politics Hits: 4We already knew there was a white supremacy problem with cops and military members, but it's quite disturbing that someone felt comfortable enough to publicly share this after the Jan.
+Category: World Politics Hits: 7We already knew there was a white supremacy problem with cops and military members, but it's quite disturbing that someone felt comfortable enough to publicly share this after the Jan.
 6th insurrection.
 Via the Washington Post: U.S. Capitol Police suspended an officer Monday after a copy of an infamous anti-Semitic tract was found near a Capitol Hill security post Sunday, alarming a congressional aide who viewed the document in plain sight at the checkpoint.
 Photographs provided to The Washington Post show a printed copy of the Protocols of the Meetings of the Learned Elders of Zion on a table inside an entrance to the Longworth House Office Building.
 The Post provided the photographs to the Capitol Police on Monday morning and requested comment.
 The department said Monday evening that acting chief Yogananda D. Pittman had suspended an officer pending an investigation “after anti-Semitic reading material was discovered near his work area on Sunday.”
 “We take all allegations of inappropriate behavior seriously,” Pittman said in the statement.
 “Once this matter was brought to my attention, I immediately ordered the officer to be suspended until the Office of Professional Responsibility can thoroughly investigate.”

 Read more https://crooksandliars.com/2021/03/capitol-cop-suspended-after-anti-semitic